jmhutchison/QGIS-Training-Manual/animal_health/exercise1.rst

 .. image:: ../_static/ISIKHNAS/006.png
    :align: center

-Save this selection as a new layer by right-clicking on the :kbd:`cases-gis` layer, and then clicking on *Save Selection As...*:
+Save this selection as a new layer by right-clicking on the :kbd:`cases_gis` layer, and then clicking on *Save Selection As...*:

 .. image:: ../_static/ISIKHNAS/007.png